 The large number of coins sold at the time of issue has ensured that each of the Statue of Liberty – Ellis Island coins is readily available in today’s market, with each among the least expensive coins for its respective denomination.
 Many, possibly the majority, of the coins were sold to the general public as souvenirs rather than to dedicated coin collectors.
 As a result, many of the coins have made their way into the secondary market.

 Selling prices for the silver dollar and gold half eagle are currently driven more by their intrinsic value rather than any numismatic premium, and the copper-nickel clad half dollar can often be purchased for just two or three dollars.
-Considering the existing number of modern US commemorative collectors vs. the number of these coins available, the current pricing model for the SoL-EI coins seem unlikely to change in the foreseeable future.
+Considering the existing number of modern US commemorative collectors vs. the number of these coins available, the current pricing model for the SoL-EI coins seems unlikely to change in the foreseeable future.

 Other Official Collectibles